-- Pour the beef stock and beer into the pressure cooker and using a spatula deglaze the bottom of the pan lifting any bits from the cooking.
+Pour the beef stock and beer into the pressure cooker.
+Using a spatula deglaze the bottom of the pan lifting any bits from the cooking.

-- After 35 minutes, allow pressure to release.
-Note: for the Lagostina Domina Vitamin Pressure Cooker set to the steam release setting.
-Once the pressure has equalized, remove the lid and using a slotted spoon remove the beef ribs and the succotash, placing them in separate vessels for serving.
+Once the pressure has equalized, remove the lid.
+Using a slotted spoon remove the beef ribs and place them in a vessel for serving. and the succotash, placing them in separate vessels for serving.

-- The sauce: the remaining pan liquids may be used as is on top the ribs when served or may be reduced by cooking over medium-high heat until the liquid has reduced by 2/3’s.
+The sauce: the remaining pan liquids may be used as is on top the ribs when served or may be reduced using the SAUTE function until the liquid has reduced by 2/3’s.